 Determine the Desired Outcome

 The first step in any interview process is to determine what your company wants to accomplish by hiring someone.
-What position are you filling, long term or short, what are the expectations and requirements?
+Is this position vacant or new?
+Is it long term or short term; what are the expectations and requirements?
 Knowing all the details about the situation will better prepare you for any questions the interviewee has.
 By being prepared and knowledgeable you will also represent your company accurately.

 Develop a list of questions that will help you achieve your goals.
+In addition, also find out about their goals.
 Find out about their past, present and future.
-If they have no future plans or goals, they will probably be less motivated to stay with your company will a long time due to lack of aspirations.
+If they have no future plans or goals, they will probably be less motivated to stay with your company for a long time due to lack of aspirations.
 Ask questions that evaluate experience, character and attitude.
-Questions like “Tell me about your typical week.
+Questions such as: “Tell me about your typical week.
 How do you start off on Monday and how is that different than the other days of the week?” will give you a better idea of their life and working habits.
 Ask questions that require them to give examples of a situation they handled.
 This example will reflect how they will act in the future if the same issue arises.

 Sell the Company